 Do you ever wonder…

-“Why does my student mentee treat my directions as more like suggestions?
+- “Why does my student trainee often ignore my instructions?
+She seems to think they are just suggestions.
 Am I not being clear enough?”

-“Why didn’t she speak up in the group meeting?
-We just discussed that she should stand up for herself to our mentor!”
+- “Why didn’t my lab-mate speak up to the PI in lab meeting?
+We just discussed that she should stand up for herself!”

 Speaker: Paige Vinson is Assistant Director of Duke International House, where she creates programming for international students, scholars, staff, and their families.
 In addition, she leads cross-cultural communication workshops for administrators and local business members.
 Paige is a certified ESL Instructor, Intercultural Trainer, and Koru Mindfulness Instructor.